kuzGo/January-2022-Hackathon/README.md

 Thus, the website's main feature is an adjustable timer with options of for 2 minutes, 5 minutes, 10 minutes and 20 minutes that can be activated by a user.
 The timer allows users to take some time away from work to focus on their own wellbeing by drinking some water, doing some breathing exercises, or taking a short walk.
 The idea is to break up the user's day and try to prevent burnout by giving their brain a break.

+The website also includes a resources page that functions as a signpost to other resources on mindfulness and wellbeing.

 # User Experience

 ## User Stories

 ### Site Owner goals
 - As site owners, we want to promote mindfulness and wellbeing